 Freddie McMahon is a Director of Strategy and Innovation at Anomaly 42, a company that helps organisations make sense of big data.
 McMahon believes Apple’s regulation approach will work, though.
 “I think it can work far better than most will realise.
 One of things you can’t do is publish an app into the ecosystem without it being carefully vetted.
 So anything to do with health will inevitably have high levels of scrutiny.
 One of the things Apple will make sure is that people will follow the right protocol for getting permission from people to use that data.”

-McMahon added, "If it transpires someone has bypassed the quality control that Apple imposes on all of its apps, manipulated it for bad reasons and gets caught, Apple reserves the right to remove those apps from the marketplace.
-This is a controlled world whereby Apple is controlling the functions to protect the brand and protect the customers within it."
+McMahon added, “If it transpires someone has bypassed the quality control that Apple imposes on all of its apps, manipulated it for bad reasons and gets caught, Apple reserves the right to remove those apps from the marketplace.

 Current privacy policies and regulations in place for the medical industry don’t cover apps or the ResearchKit toolkit in the same way that medical devices are covered.
 Apple has reportedly met with the Federal Trade Commission in a bid to ensure customer information is protected and sharing collected data to third parties.